Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Make sure to not overdo it with the liquid.
 Oatmeal soup is not the consistency that you are looking for, so tote the line with a careful balance.

 Experiment with the basic overnight oats ratio to find your perfect balance.
-Remember that oats are a dry grain that absorbs moisture from the air, so oats stored in the pantry while have varying degrees of moisture levels.
+Oats are a dry grain that absorbs moisture from the air.
+Oats stored in the pantry have varying degrees of moisture levels.

-Additionally, if you choose to add mix-ins before refrigerating than that combined with the moisture content of the oats can ultimately affect the liquid to oats rations for each recipe.
+Additionally, if you choose to add mix-ins before refrigerating then that can ultimately affect the liquid to oats ratio.

-If these tips weren’t enough, Healthy Green Cooking on YouTube has a few more tips for you to keep in mind!
+If these tips weren’t enough, Healthy Green Cooking on YouTube has a few more tips!

 Can You Heat Overnight Oats?

-Overnight oats are typically eaten cold, which makes the ultimate ready to eat meal prep.
-Not only are they quick and easy breakfast, but they don’t need to be heated.
+Overnight oats are typically eaten cold, which makes the ultimate ready-to-eat meal prep.
+Not only are they quick and easy breakfasts, but they don’t need to be heated.

 However, some people prefer to warm them up so they can eat hot overnight oats.